andresalerno/andresalerno/README.md

 🚀 About Me

 Hello!
-I’m André Salerno, a Brazilian–Italian professional passionate about finance, technology, and strategic innovation.
+I’m Salerno, a Brazilian–Italian professional passionate about finance, technology, and strategic innovation.

 With over 30 years of experience in the financial market, I focus on developing technology-driven solutions that connect strategic management, financial modeling, and data analytics to deliver real business impact.